Consorzio Italbiotec

 Non Equity Assistance in 2020

 GiveTide is a charitable giving platform that facilitates connections between U.S. nonprofits and mobile donors.
-The platform allows users to donate their electronic "spare change" from credit and debit card purchases by rounding up transactions, enabling donations with a simple tap.
-In addition to round-up donations, users can also make one-time or recurring contributions to any nonprofit of their choice.
-The mobile app has garnered over 18,000 downloads and holds a 4.8 rating on the App Store.
-GiveTide has received recognition in various publications, including the App Store, Oprah Magazine, and Inc. Magazine.
+The platform allows users to round up their electronic "spare change" from credit and debit card purchases, enabling them to donate small amounts of money easily to any nonprofit of their choice.
+In addition to rounding up, users can also make one-time or recurring donations.
+The company's mobile application has gained significant traction, with over 18,000 downloads and a high rating of 4.8 on the App Store.
+GiveTide has received recognition in various media outlets, including the App Store, Oprah Magazine, and Inc. Magazine, highlighting its impact in the realm of charitable giving.

 Swoovy